 This blog post is the 3rd in a series of five blog posts about creating driver engagement.

-Let's start with the basics by listing out the surface costs that your company will feel when a driver is involved in a truck accident:
+Let's break it down between direct and indirect costs that your company will feel when a driver is involved in a truck accident:

 - Cargo Damage